jameslawler/notes/docs/portuguese/verbs/irregular/ver.md

 ## Writing Prompts

 1. Qual é o seu programa de TV favorito?
 What is your favourite TV show?
-2. Você assiste algum esporte?
+2. Você assiste a algum desporto?
 Do you watch any sports?
-3. Com que frequência você assiste filmes no cinema?
+3. Com que frequência você assiste a filmes no cinema?
 How often do you watch movies in the cinema?